Things to think about to determine if your website needs both the Akismet WordPress Plugin and the SI Captcha Anti-Spam WordPress Plugin.

 Since this post was originally posted, the SI CAPTCHA Anti-Spam WordPress Plugin has been removed from the WordPress repository of plugins.

-I no longer use the Akismet WordPress Plugin or the SI Captcha Anti-Spam WordPress Plugin or indeed any other WordPress Plugin Spam Blocker.
-I explain why in this article.
+I no longer use the Akismet WordPress Plugin or the SI Captcha Anti-Spam WordPress Plugin.

 - The Akismet WordPress Plugin has a potential overhead in performance.